1 / 19

 Manon van Kouswijk

-After formal training as a goldsmith, Manon van Kouswijk studied jewellery in art school and graduated in 1995 from the Gerrit Rietveld Academy, Amsterdam, where she later worked as Head of the Jewellery Department from 2007-2010.
+After formal training as a goldsmith, Manon studied jewellery in art school and graduated in 1995 from the Gerrit Rietveld Academy, Amsterdam, where she later worked as Head of the Jewellery Department from 2007-2010.

 ← Return to list of Artists